Ángel Martínez (footballer, born 1986): Chesterfield

 Ángel signed for Chesterfield on 16 August 2015, agreeing to a two-year deal.
 He picked up an anterior cruciate ligament knee injury in September, going on to be sidelined for 15 months.

 Ángel returned to action for the Spireites on 13 December 2016, in their 8–0 win against Aston United for the DCFA Senior Challenge Cup.

 Sabadell

-Aged 31, Ángel returned to both his country and his native region, joining Segunda División B club CE Sabadell FC on 23 August 2017.
+Aged 31, Ángel returned to both his country and his native region, joining Segunda División B's CE Sabadell FC on 23 August 2017.
 Three days later, in the second round of the season, he came on as a 62nd-minute substitute in a 2–0 away win over UE Olot, with his sibling José playing the entire match for the opposition.

 Ángel featured regularly during his spell at the Estadi de la Nova Creu Alta, helping to promote to the second division in 2020.
 On 3 June 2021, the 35-year-old retired from professional football.